cmatthews20/ferry-reservation-app/backend/README.md

     - app: the object created inside of api.py with the line app = FastAPI().
     - --reload: make the server restart after code changes.
 Only use for development.

-### Database Set-up
-- Created sample data in CSV format and imported it in to the created table using DB Browser for SQLite
-- Sample data can be used by all aspects of the application to simulate real-life application

-### SQLAlchemy Installation

-`pip install sqlalchemy`